Anne Royall

 Anne Royall (June 11, 1769 – October 1, 1854) was a travel writer, newspaper editor, and, by some accounts, the first professional female journalist in the United States.
+She was called a "common scold" for her sharp observations of American life.

 Early life

-She was born Anne Newport in Baltimore, Maryland.
-Anne grew up in the western frontier of Pennsylvania before her impoverished and fatherless family migrated south to the mountains of western Virginia.
-There, at 16, she and her widowed mother were employed as servants in the household of William Royall, a wealthy American Revolution major, freemason and deist who lived at Sweet Springs in Monroe County (now in West Virginia).
-Royall, a learned gentleman farmer twenty years Anne's senior, took an interest in her and arranged for her education, introducing her to the works of Shakespeare and Voltaire, and allowing her to make free use of his extensive library.
+She was born Anne Newport in Baltimore, Maryland and grew up in an impoverished and fatherless family.
+At 16, she and her widowed mother moved from the frontier of Pennsylvania to the mountains of western Virginia, where they worked as servants for William Royall, a wealthy American Revolution major, freemason and deist who lived at Sweet Springs.
+Royall, a learned gentleman farmer twenty years Anne's senior, took an interest in her.
+He arranged for her education and offered free use of his extensive library, and trained her in the works of Shakespeare and Voltaire.

 Marriage

-Anne and William Royall were wed in 1797.
-The couple lived comfortably together for fifteen years until his death in 1812.
-His death touched off litigation between Anne and Royall's relatives, who claimed that they were never legally married and that his will leaving her most of his property was a forgery.
-After seven years, the will was nullified and she was left virtually penniless.
+Anne and William Royall married in 1797.
+The couple spent 15 years living comfortably before William died in 1812, leaving Anne Royall a widow at age 43.
+To her surprise, Anne was denied inheritance by Royall's family.
+They claimed she was not Royall's legal wife, and waged a seven-year legal battle that they ultimately won.
+Anne was left virtually penniless.